 There are many "alternative" student loan products (also known as "private" student loans) available to students and parents.
 These loan products can offer low-cost, flexible ways to meet educational costs.
 Creditworthy borrowers may choose the best alternative program to suit their individual needs.

-You are strongly encouraged to exhaust all grants, scholarships, and federal student loan options prior to considering an alternative student loan or alternative parent loan.
+You are encouraged to exhaust all grants, scholarships, and federal student loan options prior to considering an alternative student loan or alternative parent loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide; and federal student loans are available to students regardless of income.

 But if you are not eligible for a Federal Direct Student Loan or a Canada Student Loan, or if you need to borrow more than these loan programs provide, there are many alternative education loan products available from individual banks.